 Course content includes a survey of techniques, strategies, and materials which facilitate secondary students' reading and study skills in contentarea classrooms.
 Attention is focused on understanding reading difficulties experienced by high school students and the development of prescriptive instructional activities.
 A 10-hour field experience is included.
-Prerequisite: EDUC 220 with a minimum grade of D and EDUC 320 with a minimum grade of D.
+Prerequisite: EDUC 220 with a minimum grade of D and EDUC 310 with a minimum grade of D and EDUC 320 with a minimum grade of D and EDUC 330 with a minimum grade of D.